Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 Note that the source tarball you download should have a unique and descriptive name, including a version or a date, such as `R-3.2.r67960.tar.gz` or `R-3.2-2015-10-26.tar.gz`.
-If it does not have such a name (e.g. it's just caled R-devel.tar.gz) please rename it after downloading and before extracting.
+If it does not have such a name (e.g. it's just called `R-devel.tar.gz`) please rename it after downloading and before extracting.

     tar zxvf R-4.0.2.tar.gz